WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 Contributions are welcome via issues or pull requests.
 Suggestions for features, usage tips, and questions can also be raised through GitHub Discussions.

-# Declaration of Generative AI and AI-Assisted Technologies in the Writing Process
+# AI Usage Disclosure

+**Source code**
+All EMGFlow source code and test cases were written manually by the authors.

+**Manuscript**
-During preparation, the authors used GPT-5 to edit a final draft of the manuscript for flow, tone, and grammatical correctness.
+The authors used GPT-5 to edit a final draft of the manuscript for flow, tone, and grammatical correctness.
 The authors reviewed and edited the content as needed and take full responsibility for the content of the publication.

+**Documentation**
+The documentation website was created manually by the authors.
+The authors used GPT-5 to edit the "About electromyography" page.
+The authors reviewed and edited the content of this page and take full responsibility for the content of the page.
+All remaining documentation content was written manually by the authors.

 # Acknowledgements